openaire/guidelines-literature-repositories/docs/field_contributor.rst

 Examples of contributors are: a supervisor, editor, technician or data collector.

 Personal names should be listed as: see instructions under Creator.
-A “promotor”, i.e. a professor supervising a student’s work for a doctor’s degree - is considered a contributor of a dissertation in his or her role as promotor/examiner.
-In less-rich Unqualified DC it is difficult to express all roles in different contexts.
+A “supervisor”, i.e. a professor supervising a student’s work for a doctor’s degree - is considered a contributor of a dissertation in his or her role as promotor/examiner.
 In the PhD thesis as a document, the key figures are the author and the supervisor.
-In the overall PhD process other roles are involved, such as committee members and the Master of Ceremonies, but in Unqualified these roles have to be sacrificed.

 In the case of organizations : see instructions under Creator The inclusion of personal and corporate name headings from authority lists constructed according to local or national thesaurus files is optional.